antonlahtinen/React-Shopping-List/README.md

 # React Shopping List

-School project that was developed by team of two.
+Full stack school project that was developed by team of two.
 Separate frontend and backend deployed in a remote server using GitHub Actions and Docker.

 Our frontend (React) fetches items from our backend (NodeJS, Express).